 For employers: Asbestos licensing and certification

-WorkSafeBC is implementing mandatory licensing and certification to help keep workers safe from the danger of asbestos.
-As of January 1, 2024, anyone doing asbestos abatement work in B.C. will need to be trained and certified, and employers that carry out asbestos abatement work for others will have to be licensed.
+Licensing and certification requirements are now in effect to help keep workers safe from the danger of asbestos.
+As of January 1, 2024, anyone doing asbestos abatement work in B.C. must be trained and certified, and employers that carry out asbestos abatement work for others must be licensed.

 Any employer conducting asbestos abatement work in relation to buildings will need a licence to do this work.

 WorkSafeBC is now accepting licence applications.
 Applicants will be required to be registered with WorkSafeBC and pay their assessments and administrative penalties.
 Having amounts owing to WorkSafeBC may affect your application for an asbestos abatement licence.

 For more details on who needs a licence and how to get licensed, see:

 Any worker conducting asbestos abatement work in relation to a building must be certified, even in situations where a licence is not required.